Dosage Form: oral solution

 Other—Hyperuricemia unassociated with gout or nephrolithiasis was reported.
 Eosinophilia, fever, and nausea related to nizatidine administration have been reported.

-In controlled clinical trials in pediatric patients (age 2 to 18 years), nizatidine was found to be generally safe and well tolerated.
+Adverse Reactions (Pediatric): In controlled clinical trials in pediatric patients (age 2 to 18 years), nizatidine was found to be generally safe and well tolerated.
 The principal adverse experiences (> 5%) were pyrexia, nasopharyngitis, diarrhea, vomiting, irritability, nasal congestion and cough.
 Most adverse events were mild or moderate in severity.
 Mild elevations in serum transaminase (1-2 x ULN) were noted in some patients.
-One subject experienced a seizure by EEG diagnosis after taking Nizatidine Oral Solution 2.5 mg/kg b.i.d. for 23 days.
-The adverse reactions reported for nizatidine may also occur with Nizatidine Oral Solution.
+One subject experienced a seizure by EEG diagnosis after taking nizatidine oral solution 2.5 mg/kg b.i.d. for 23 days.
+The adverse reactions reported for nizatidine may also occur with nizatidine oral solution.

 Overdoses of nizatidine have been reported rarely.
 The following is provided to serve as a guide should such an overdose be encountered.